yuki-shi/gupy-scrape/README.md

-# gupyuki: i don't wanna be a NEET anymore
+# gupyuki ~ i don't wanna be a NEET anymore
 simple CLI script for Gupy-related job-hunting.

-returns a table with the latest job listings if there were any posted in the same day.
+returns a table with the latest job listings for a given keyword if there were any posted in the same day.

 ## usage
 after cloning, create an env and install required dependecies by running: